Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 #### CONCLUSION
 ----------------------------
 The South region is the clear leader in sales, making it a critical area for maintaining high inventory and a strong marketing focus.
 The West region’s lower performance suggests a need for strategic improvements in market penetration or customer outreach.
 The East and North regions perform moderately, with potential for growth through targeted campaigns.
-Overall, focusing on the South while developing tailored strategies for the other regions could help optimize total sales across all markets.
+Overall, focusing on the South while developing tailored strategies for the other region could help optimize total sales across all markets.